aws/aws-toolkit-common/telemetry/csharp/README.md

 At this time, the generated code does not function in a standalone capacity.
 It requires datatypes (within a soon-to-be-published `Amazon.AwsToolkit.Telemetry.Events.Core` namespace).
 See [Roadmap](#Roadmap) for future plans in this space.

+There are two types of telemetry definitions that serve as inputs to the code generator:

+-   **Common Telemetry definitions** - Central definitions applied to all AWS Toolkit products.
+The AWS Toolkit for Visual Studio consumes these telemetry types through a central package (package not generated yet, see Roadmap).
+These definitions reside in [commonDefinitions.json](/telemetry/definitions/commonDefinitions.json).
+-   **Supplemental Telemetry definitions** - definitions that are specific to one toolkit (or not necessarily applicable to all Toolkits), or definitions that are part of a to-be-released feature which that cannot be made public yet.
+These definitions reside in the toolkit repo, and the generator is used to produce code that is directly integrated into the toolkit.
+The generated code references datatypes from the common telemetry definitions, and is expected to have access to the package mentioned above.

 ## Generator Usage

 Command Line Arguments: